 - Set up Accounting for your Mobile Makeup Business

 - Get the Necessary Permits & Licenses for your Mobile Makeup Business

 - Get Mobile Makeup Business Insurance

 - Set up your Business Phone System

-There is more to starting a business than just registering it with the state.
 We have put together this simple guide to starting your mobile makeup business.
 These steps will ensure that your new business is well planned out, registered properly and legally compliant.